How Often to Change Hummingbird Feeder in Hot Weather: A Complete Guide

 Signs Your Hummingbird Feeder Needs Changing

-• Mould growth: Inspect your hummingbird feeder for any signs of mould growth, both on the feeder components and in the nectar.
+• Mould growth: Check the feeder carefully for black, grey, green, or fuzzy mould, especially around the feeding ports and base.
 If you see mould, clean the feeder thoroughly and replace the nectar immediately.

 Conclusion